aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

    **Questions to think about:**
    - What kind of features are we working with?(columns)<br/>
    - Which column is considered your label column (what we would like to predict)?<br/>
-   - Is the dataset balanced? (hint: what's the distribution of fraudulent and non-fraudulent transactions)<br/>
+   - Is the dataset balanced?
+(Hint: What's the distribution of fraudulent and non-fraudulent transactions)<br/>
    - What's the data type of the available features?<br/>
-   - Does any of the columns have missing values?<br/>
+   - Do any of the columns have missing values?<br/>
    </p>
   </details>
   <details>